“Kubernetes is overkill for a homelab.”

 Who Benefits From This#

-You should run production infrastructure at home if you architect systems for a living or want to.
+You should consider running user-facing infrastructure at home—something you operate as if failure mattered—if you architect systems for a living or want to.
 Platform engineers, SREs, infrastructure architects, ML engineers who deploy their own models—anyone whose work requires understanding how distributed systems behave in production.

 This isn’t for everyone.
 If you’re purely focused on application development and don’t care about the infrastructure layer, Docker Compose is simpler and perfectly adequate.
 If you prefer managed services and don’t want to think about cluster operations, that’s a valid choice.

-But if you’re making architectural decisions that affect reliability, scalability, or operational cost—or you want to grow into that role—running production infrastructure at home builds capabilities you can’t develop any other way.
+But if you’re making architectural decisions that affect reliability, scalability, or operational cost—or you want to grow into that role—running that kind of stack at home, with the same discipline you’d bring to a live environment, helps you build these capabilities.

 Practical Guidance for Starting#